manokodu/musicplayer/README.md

 I intended to create more but it took so long to perfect them I am satisfied with the collection.
 If the files are on your computer it works offline.
 To use online you must source the audio from somewhere.
-Rememeber every single part of these are customizeable!!
+Remember every single part of these are customizeable!!
 Change the fonts, colors, size, features, images, music files, script however you wish~

 { If I ever figure out the broken sections then I'll update them }